-\begin{textbox}{THE POWER OF AMORTISATION} Neural networks are ideally suited for situations in which a complex task needs to be done repeatedly, and where the import of the problem justifies a big initial outlay.
-In such settings, one expends a large cost to initially train the network with the view of reaping dividends over time with its repeated use, a strategy known as amortisation.
-The power of amortisation is perhaps most clearly exhibited in large language models like OpenAI's ChatGPT.
-Training the BigScience Large Open-science Open-access Multilingual Language Model (BLOOM) required over a million hours of computing on several hundreds of state-of-the-art graphics processing units (GPUs), each costing many thousands of dollars, for nearly four months \citep{Luccioni_2023}.
-The total estimated consumed energy for training was 433 MWh, which is roughly equivalent to what 72 Australian households would consume in an entire year.
-However, once trained, BLOOM could repeatedly produce polished text outputs (inferences) in response to inputs (data) on a single GPU with a total consumed energy that would be far less than that needed to boil water for a cup of tea. \end{textbox}
+Neural networks are ideally suited for situations in which a complex task is repeated, and where the problem justifies a potentially substantial initial outlay.
+In such settings, one expends a cost to initially train the network with the intention of reaping dividends over time with its repeated use, a strategy known as amortization.
+The power of amortization is perhaps most clearly exhibited in large language models.
+Training the BigScience Large Open-science Open-access Multilingual Language Model (BLOOM) required over a million hours of computing on several hundred state-of-the-art graphics processing units (GPUs), each costing many thousands of dollars, for nearly four months \citep{Luccioni_2023}.
+The total estimated consumed energy for training was 433 MWh, which is roughly equivalent to the yearly consumption of 72 Australian households.
+However, once trained, BLOOM could repeatedly produce polished text outputs (inferences) in response to inputs (data) on a single GPU with a total consumed energy far smaller than that needed to boil water for a cup of tea. \end{textbox}

-Not all simulation-based inference methods are amortised, and may require re-optimisation or re-sampling every time new data are observed.
-This makes them unsuitable for situations where the same inferential task needs to be repeated many times on different datasets, as is often the case in operational settings.
-For example, NASA's Orbiting-Carbon-Observatory-2 (OCO-2) satellite takes approximately 1,000,000 measurements of light spectra per day.
-For each spectrum, an estimate of carbon dioxide mole fraction is obtained by computing a Bayesian posterior mode via a forward physics model \citep{Cressie_2018}, requiring an exorbitant amount of computing power when done at scale.
-Neural networks offer a way forward to make Bayesian inference from the spectra quickly and accurately at a tiny fraction of the computational cost \citep{David_2021}.
+Not all simulation-based inference methods establish a fast-to-evaluate feed-forward relationship between the data and the inferential target.
+These non-amortized methods require re-optimization or re-simulation every time new data are observed.
+This makes them unsuitable for situations where the same inferential task must be repeated many times on different datasets, as is often the case in operational settings.
+For example, NASA's Orbiting-Carbon-Observatory-2 satellite takes approximately 1,000,000 measurements of light spectra per day.
+For each spectrum, an estimate of carbon dioxide mole fraction is obtained by computing a Bayesian posterior mode using a forward physics model \citep{Cressie_2018}, requiring an exorbitant amount of computing power when done at scale.
+Neural networks offer a way to make Bayesian inference from the spectra quickly and accurately at a much lower computational cost \citep{David_2021}.